yura712/pipeline/README.md

-To do the next steps to deploy the project
+## To do the next steps to deploy the project

-Set up the connection to db in .env
+Update .env (set up a connection to your db)

-php artisan migrate
+1. php artisan migrate
-php artisan db:seed --class=UserSeeder
+2. php artisan db:seed --class=UserSeeder
-php artisan db:seed --class=PostSeeder
+3. php artisan db:seed --class=PostSeeder
-php artisan serve
+4. php artisan serve